pamelss/guatemalaTrip/README.md

 ### Known Bugs

--  on mobile V the spand burger menu is over the main img landscape
+-  On mobile Version the spand burger menu is over the main img landscape
 -  Dishes img are not lined up.
 -  Anchor tags are not jumping straight to the specific title of the section.